sheriff1/InfoVisProj_Yelp/README.md

     S ---> remove non-restaurants from business profiles JSON file					 [X] in VT_jsons folder, business_profiles_food_only

-    -layout the visualization and menu interface                                                         [ ]
+    S ---> -layout the visualization and menu interface                                                         [X created in Java.

-    -load and use JSON into D3 and connect it somehow to our layout                                      [ ]

 Suggestions for layout enhancement after Project 2 presentation (11/13/2012):
 - Mesh the UI with the visualization.